lwhite1/arrow-table/README.md

 ### Creating a Table from ValueVectors

 It is rarely a good idea to share vectors between multiple VectorSchemaRoots, and it would not be a good idea to share them between VectorSchemaRoots and tables.
 Creating a VectorSchemaRoot from a list of vectors does not cause the reference counts for the vectors to be incremented.
-Unless you manage it manually, the code shown below would lead to more references than reference counts, which could lead to trouble.
-There is an implicit assumption that the vectors were created for use by *one* VectorSchemaRoot.
+Unless you manage it manually, the code shown below would lead to more references to the vectors than reference counts, and that could lead to trouble.
+There is an implicit assumption that the vectors were created for use by *one* VectorSchemaRoot that this code violates.

 *Don't do this:*